 Raised to life.
 3:13-17

 In 2:11-3:12, Peter tackles the subject of living for Christ.
 In 3:8-12, he summarizes the principles of Christian living, supporting them by quoting Psalm 34:12-16.
 Then, in 3:13-22 he gets into the issue of unjustified suffering.
 The passage has two parts, 3:13-17, and 3:18-22.
 In our passage for study, Peter wants his readers to understand that, although they may act in a good and right way toward others, they may still suffer.
 Suffering for doing right is something we may all have to experience; such is within the plan of God for his people.
-So, when it occurs we must make sure our life is honouring to our Lord.
+So, if it occurs we need to make sure that our life is honoring to our Lord, such that our suffering is unjustified rather than justified.

 v13.
 The opening verse of this section serves as a rhetorical question, although its meaning is unclear.
 Peter is probably making the point that if we are fair in our dealings with others, honest in business, our word is our bond, ...., then the chances are we will live in peace with our neighbors and those with authority over us.
 Then again, there is the possibility that Peter is asking "who is there who can do us real evil?"
 Such evildoers may hurt the body, but not the soul.